-Jason Aldean and Brittany Kerr Welcome First Child Together
+Jason Aldean and Wife Brittany Welcome First Child Together

 Rick Diamond/Country Rising/Getty Images

-A little guy has arrived for Jason Aldean and Brittany Kerr!
+A little guy has arrived for Jason Aldean and Brittany Aldean!

-The country crooner is officially a dad times three after his wife of nearly three years gave birth to a baby boy named Memphis Aldean Williams.
+The country crooner is officially a dad times three after his wife of nearly three years gave birth to a baby boy named Memphis Aldine Williams.
 The newborn is Aldean and Kerr's first child together.

-"So blessed today to see my little man come into the world," Aldean wrote on Instagram Friday.
-"In a year that has been a rollercoaster ride, this is what its all about.
+"So blessed today to see my little man come into the world," Jason wrote on Instagram Friday.
+"In a year that has been a roller coaster ride, this is what its all about.
 I cant wait to see what life has in store for this kid.
 Memphis Aldean...
 9lb 5 oz. #mamawasarockstar"

 The couple first publicly revealed they had a little one on the way in May.
-"This was the hardest secret we've ever had to keep," Kerr announced on social media at the time.
+"This was the hardest secret we've ever had to keep," Brittany announced on social media at the time.
 "This journey for us has been full of many happy times & also many tears…The biggest rollercoaster we have ever been on, without a doubt!
 All of the moments of heartache were followed by the biggest blessing in the entire world!!
 We will never take one moment for granted & can't wait to meet you, sweet baby!!!"

 Brittany added in her own birth announcement post, "Memphis Aldean Williams Born today at 1:29PM weighing 9lbs 5oz There are truly no words for the love we feel Thanks for the amazing support @jasonaldean and enduring all the hand squeezing and nail digging...
 HANDS DOWN THE HAPPIEST DAY OF MY LIFE!!!"